-Introductory Session 11 APRIL MODULE A Theorising Gender, Justice and Globalisation 11-13 APRIL MODULE B Gender, Human Rights and Governance 23-25 MAY MODULE C The Gendered Impacts of Economic Globalisation 20-22 JUNE MODULE D Gender and Development: Pathways Out of Poverty 22-24 AUGUST MODULE E Transformations of Labour and Social Provisioning: Gender, Work and Care 12-14 SEPTEMBER MODULE F Gender-Based Violence, the State and International Policies 24-26 OCTOBER MODULE G Negotiating Gender and Cultural Difference in Contemporary Societies 21-23 NOVEMBER

-Work-in-Progress Session 14 FEBRUARY

-Final submission of certification paper 10 MARCH
+2016 Introductory Session 18 - 19 FEBRUARY MODULE A Theorising Gender, Justice and Globalisation 18-20 FEBRUARY MODULE B Gender and Human Rights 28 - 30 APRIL MODULE C The Gendered Impacts of Economic Globalisation 19-21 MAY MODULE D Transformations of Labour: Gender and Work 16 - 18 JUNE MODULE E Gender-Based Violence, the State and International Policies 1 - 3 SEPTEMBER MODULE F Gender and Development: Pathways Out of Poverty 20 - 22 OCTOBER MODULE G Negotiating Gender and Cultural Difference in Contemporary Societies 17 - 19 NOVEMBER 2017 Work-in-Progress Session 6 JANUARY Final submission of certification paper 24 FEBRUARY Closing Event 3 MARCH CERTIFICATION The CAS is organised as a 15 ECTS programme.

-Closing Event 3 APRIL

-CERTIFICATION The CAS is organised as a 15 ECTS programme.
 (2 ECTS per module; 1 ECTS for additional accomplishments) A minimum of 13 ECTS need to be approved for certification.
-EXAMINATION Participants hand in one paper (40,000 characters) discussing one or various course themes in some detail and linking them to their own professional background.
-CERTIFICATE The "Certificate of Advanced Studies in Gender, Justice, Globalisation" of the University of Bern will be awarded by the Faculty of Humanities and the Faculty of Human Sciences of the University of Bern.
+EXAMINATION Participants hand in one paper (40,000 characters) discussing one or variodetail and linking them to their own professional background. ous course themes in some CERTIFICATE The "Certificate of Advanced Studies in Gender, Justice, Globalisation" of the University of Bern will be awarded by the Faculty of Humanities and the Faculty of Human Sciences of the University of Bern.
 For attending single modules, participants will be issued a confirmation document.
-LOCATION AND VENUE The CAS takes place at the University of Bern, UniS, Schanzeneckstrasse 1, 3012 Bern, Switzerland.

 For detailed information, visit: www.izfg.unibe.ch